karel-burda/native-window-host/README.md

 ```

 ## Tests
-Currently none, because of difficult testing in headless (mode without window managers from the OS) environment on the CI.
+Currently no automatic tests, because of difficult testing in headless (mode without window managers from the OS) environment on the CI.

+### Java
+To perform manual integration test, you can run the demo.
+Steps are:
+  1. Run the `win32-demo-helper-app`
+  2. Run the demo (e.g. using CMake to execute the JAR)

 ## Continuous Integration
 ### Java